tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

   * Faces generate Solids.
   * Shells generate Composite Solids.

 It is not allowed to sweep Solids and Composite Solids.
-Swept constructions along complex profiles such as BSpline curves also available in the <i> BRepOffsetAPI </i> package.
+Swept constructions along complex profiles such as BSpline curves also available in the *BRepOffsetAPI* package.
 This API provides simple, high level calls for the most common operations.

 @subsection occt_modalg_4_1 Making  Primitives
 @subsubsection occt_modalg_4_1_1 Box

 The class *BRepPrimAPI_MakeBox* allows building a parallelepiped box.
 The result is either a **Shell** or a **Solid**.
 There are  four ways to build a box:

 * From three dimensions *dx, dy* and *dz*.
-The box is parallel to the axes and extends for <i>[0,dx] [0,dy] [0,dz] </i>.
+The box is parallel to the axes and extends for <i>[0,dx] [0,dy] [0,dz]*.
 * From a point and three  dimensions.
 The same as above but the point is the new origin.
 * From two points, the box  is parallel to the axes and extends on the intervals defined by the coordinates  of the two points.
 * From a system of axes *gp_Ax2* and three dimensions.
 Same as the first way but the box is parallel to the given system of axes.